y0dev/nfl_football_pool/scripts/README.md

 npm run fetch-teams
 ```

+**What it does**:
+- Fetches all NFL teams (32 teams)
+- Includes team information (name, city, conference, division)
+- Generates UUIDs for team IDs
+- Falls back to mock data if API is unavailable

 **Prerequisites**:
 - Database tables created (run `setup-db` first)
 - `.env.local` file with Supabase credentials
 - Optional: `API_SPORTS_KEY` for live data (falls back to mock data if not provided)

-**What it does**:
-- Fetches all NFL teams for the current season
-- Includes team metadata (conference, division, city, abbreviation)
-- Clears existing teams for the season before inserting new ones
-- Provides detailed summary of teams by conference and division

 ---

-### 4. `fetch-games.ts` - NFL Games Data
+### 5. `fetch-games.ts` - NFL Games Data
 **Purpose**: Fetches NFL games from ESPN API and adds them to the games table.

 **How to run**: